Dear members of ACSIS, friends and actors of the African Civil Society for ICT and sustainable development.

 It’s all these challenges and more, we have to face together, if we want ICTs to be a real vector for development.
 We must also be vigilant actors and not just users: We must be useful ICT promoters.
 For us to turn these challenges into opportunities to generate value-added innovation through concerted advocacy and training for quality human resources.

 You will discover this website is yours.
 It is a concrete contribution of the African Civil Society on ICT to the emergence of a connected Africa, responsible for its own development.

-We hope to count on the commitment of all of you, with the help of our partners to make it a tool for people and governments in Africa with the overall sustainable development goals.
+We hope to count on the commitment of all of you, with the help of our partners to make it a tool for people and governments in Africa in line with the overall sustainable development goals.

-Sign up, share ideas, sensitize, get trained, inform about your events and weigh on the destiny of our continent through this platform.
+Sign up, share ideas, sensitize, get trained, inform about your events and weigh on the destiny of our continent through this Web platform.